-For the salt we use both fine and coarse salt: the finely-grained salt allows it to penetrate inside each fish; the coarse facilitates the separation of the salt from the final liquid product, making it less salty and intrusive.
+For the salt, we use both fine and coarse salt.
+The finely-grained salt allows it to penetrate inside each fish.
+The coarse salt facilitates the separation of the salt from the final liquid product, making it less salty and intrusive.

 Rinse the fish under running water, then cut into smaller pieces.
 In an airtight jar, layer the fish with the salt, making sure that each part of the fish is covered with it.
-After the second layer, place the bay leaves.
+After the second layer, place the bay leaves in the container.

-After 35-40 days, filter the mixture through a double fine mesh strainer (in case we have an etamine cloth, use it in addition to a single kitchen strainer).
+After thirty-five to forty days, filter the mixture through a double fine mesh strainer.
+In case we have an etamine cloth, use it in addition to a single kitchen strainer.

 The solid part that remains in the strainer, called allec, is considered difficult to use in today’s cuisine as a whole, but in case you want to experiment, simply place it in another glass jar and use it within two months.

-The liquid garum must be kept in a covered glass jar in the fridge; use it within a maximum of 2-3 months.
+The liquid garum must be kept in a covered glass jar in the fridge; use it within a maximum of two to three months.